 Investing in the infrastructure of transit centers to provide safe, attractive access to transit.
 The upgraded centers (in Ann Arbor and Ypsilanti) will provide space for more services and where possible access for other modes and retail opportunities.
+The centers will also provide facilities for bikes.
 The Fuller Road Multi-Modal Interchange is proposed to function as a station for the East-West Rail service, the Ann Arbor Connector, Amtrak and possibly High Speed Rail.